Rudolph Valentino: New York

 Arriving in New York City, he supported himself with odd jobs such as busing tables in restaurants and gardening.
 Valentino once worked as a bus boy at Murray's on 42nd Street and was well liked, but didn't do a good job and was fired.
 While he was living on the streets, Valentino would occasionally come back to Murray's for lunch and the staff would slip him some food.
 Around 1914, restaurateur Joe Pani who owned Castles-by-the-Sea, the Colony, and the Woodmansten Inn was the first to hire Rudolph to dance the tango with Joan Sawyer for $50 per week.
 Eventually, he found work as a taxi dancer at Maxim's Restaurant-Cabaret.
 Among the other dancers at Maxim's were several displaced members of European nobility, for whom a premium demand existed.

 Valentino eventually befriended Chilean heiress Blanca de Saulles, who was unhappily married to businessman John de Saulles, with whom she had a son.
 Whether Blanca and Valentino actually had a romantic relationship is unknown, but when the de Saulles divorced, Valentino took the stand to support Blanca de Saulles's claims of infidelity on her husband's part.
 Following the divorce, John de Saulles reportedly used his political connections to have Valentino arrested, along with a Mrs. Thyme, a known madam, on some unspecified vice charges.
 The evidence was flimsy at best, and after a few days in jail, Valentino's bail was lowered from $10,000 to $1,500.

-Following the well-publicized trial and subsequent scandal, Valentino could not find employment.
 Shortly after the trial, Blanca de Saulles fatally shot her ex-husband during a custody dispute over their son.
+Following his own well-publicised trial and the subsequent scandal over the murder, Valentino could not find employment.
 Fearful of being called in as a witness in another sensational trial, Valentino left town and joined a traveling musical that led him to the West Coast.